Frequently Asked Questions

 • Have any of the survey questions been used in previous surveys?
 If so, are data from those surveys publicly available?

 • What types of staff are you collecting data from?
-Did you collect data from social services staff or social workers in Wave 1?
+Are social services staff or social workers included?

-Social workers and social services staff aren’t included in Wave 1, though they may be added in future waves.
-Job titles included in Wave 1 are below.
+Social workers and social services staff aren’t currently included, though they may be added in future waves.
+Job titles included in Waves 1 and 2 are below.

 Community ClinicianNursing HomeAssisted LivingHome Care